 “We want to provide a space for people to be fans of amusement parks while also helping them develop the technical and creative skills necessary to succeed in the industry,” Wickham said.
 “It’s also about who you know—this industry is very niche and small; everybody knows everybody.
 We want to encourage our members to attend networking events and build their resume with us.”

 The theme park engineering group at Iowa State is a relatively new club, and is looking to grow as the years go on.
 They are open to all majors, but consist of mostly engineers and design students.

 In February 2019, Wickham started drafting up a constitution and reaching out to faculty and students to help him get the club started.
 He was able to recruit sophomore mechanical engineering student Heather Baier as treasurer and Fritsche as vice president.

 The real club development started during fall semester of 2019.
-The team brought on Emmanuel Agba, teaching professor of mechanical engineering, as their faculty adviser.
+The team brought on Emmanuel Agba, teaching professor of mechanical engineering, as their faculty advisor.
 Agba chose to assist the club because of Wickham’s clear passion for the club.